Chart Color Schemes

 Edensor Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data for Edensor Park shows positive outcomes, aligning with national benchmarks.
-Common health conditions have low prevalence across both younger and older age groups.
-Private health cover is relatively low at approximately 50% (~5,210 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Health data indicates relatively positive outcomes for Edensor Park residents, with AreaSearch's analysis of mortality rates and health conditions showing results broadly in line with national benchmarks.
+The prevalence of common health conditions is quite low across both younger and older age cohorts, and the rate of private health cover is relatively low at approximately 50% of the total population (~5,210 people).
+This compares to 59.9% across Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health